HEMANT0777/RDP/README.md

 # windows–rdp

-Ezy setup just some steps
+Easy setup just some steps

 1. Fork it